todaypurpose/blog/content/about.md

 ---
 I'm an engineer.
 Lived in Europe, worked for some US startups and currently live somwehere in Asia.
-I usually work in startups, but also enjoy working on my own projects, and lucky to generate 6 figures a year.
+I usually work in startups, but also enjoy working on my own projects.
+Coming from a modest family, I feel really lucky to be able to make 6 figures a year.

-I come from a modest family, and now enjoying what some might consider an "enriching life".

 If you're intested in my point of view, I invite you to subscribe to my newsletter.
+Topics will include **money**, mental or physical **health**, and reflections how one is using its **life**.
 No spam, only what you'd expect from a great newsletter.
-Topics will include **money**, mental or physical **health**, and reflections how one is using its **life**.

  <!--more-->